Bai Ling: Career

 In 2004, Bai made a comeback to Chinese cinema, co-starring with Hong Kong actress Miriam Yeung in independent filmmaker Fruit Chan's horror thriller Dumplings.
 Her portrayal of the villainous local chef Aunt Mei in the film earned her the 2005 Hong Kong Film Award for Best Supporting Actress, and led to her renewed popularity among the Chinese film audience.
 In the same year, she also received critical acclaim for her performance in another independent movie, The Beautiful Country, co-starring Nick Nolte, and directed by Hans Petter Moland.

 Later in 2005, Bai was a member of the official jury at the 55th Berlin International Film Festival.
 On television, she was a cast member on the VH1 program called But Can They Sing?.
 Also in 2005, Bai guest-starred in season two of Entourage in which she played a love interest of Vincent Chase (Adrian Grenier).

 In 2007, she starred as Coco in the film adaptation of the controversial Chinese contemporary novel Shanghai Baby, which premiered at Cannes Film Festival, and also guest-starred in one episode ("Stranger in a Strange Land") of the show Lost.
 Since 2007, she has appeared in a number of films, including Love Ranch, Crank: High Voltage, and A Beautiful Life, although she became more well known for her red-carpet appearances and outrageous fashions.

 In 2013, Bai enjoyed a career resurgence with the movie The Gauntlet (a.k.a.
-Game of Assassins), which earned her the Best Actress award at the Los Angeles Cinema Festival of Hollywood, and at the 2014 Asians on Film Festival.
+Game of Assassins), which earned her the Best Actress award at the Los Angeles Cinema Festival of Hollywood, and at the 2014 Asians On Film Festival.
 Also, for Speed Dragon, she received the Best Feature Film Award at the New York International Independent Film and Video Festival.
-In late 2014, Bai starred alongside David Arquette in The Key, Jefery Levy's adaptation of the novel by Nobel Prize laureate Jun'ichirō Tanizaki.
+In late 2014, Bai starred alongside David Arquette in The Key, Jefery Levy's adaptation of the novel by Jun'ichirō Tanizaki.
 In October 2014, Bai was a member of the jury in the "India Gold 2014" section of the Mumbai Film Festival.

+In 2017, Bai took part in the short film To Pimp a Butterfly by Rui Cui, which won her second Best Actress win at the Asians On Film Festival.
+Subsequently, in 2019, after 15 years since their collaboration in Dumplings, director Fruit Chan and Bai worked together again in The Abortionist (墮胎師).
+For her performance Bai obtained her second nomination at the Golden Horse Film Festival as Best Actress.
+She also enjoyed a new success in independent horror movies such as Exorcism at 60,000 Feet (2019) and Unspeakable: Beyond the Wall of Sleep (2024).
+Bai was also awarded in Italy the Milan Gold Awards Best Actress prize for Jack Be Nimble (2022), another horror film.